shohaibmk/cs-665-assignment-3/README.md

 For each assignment, please answer the following:

-- Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+- Fexibility: The implementation provides a high level of flexibility.
+New customer types can be easily added by creating a new concrete subclass of the Customer class and implementing the required behavior.
+Similarly, existing customer types can be modified or removed without affecting the core functionality of the system.
-- Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+- Simplicity and Understandability: The implementation follows a clear and straightforward structure, making it easy for others to read and understand.
+Each class has a specific responsibility, and the naming conventions are clear, which helps in understanding the purpose of each component.
-- Describe how you have avoided duplicated code and why it is important.
+- Avoidance of Duplicated Code: The implementation avoids duplicated code by leveraging inheritance and polymorphism.
+Common functionalities are implemented in the base Customer class, while specific behaviors are implemented in the concrete subclasses.
-- If applicable, mention any design patterns you have used and explain why they were chosen.
+- Design Patterns: The implementation uses the Observer pattern to achieve loose coupling between the EmailGenerator (subject) and the Customer classes (observers).
+This pattern allows for efficient communication between the subject and observers without them being tightly coupled.

 # Maven Commands